ham1668/ror_todo/README.md

     <i style="opacity: 0.4;" class="fa fa-check"></i>

 Now, the todo items list will show a check mark when a task item is completed!

+But wait!
+There's more...

+The author decides to replace more links with Font Awesome icons!
+Going back to the _todo_item.html.erb file.
+Replacing the "Mark as Complete" bit with the following:

+   <%= link_to complete_todo_list_todo_item_path(@todo_list, todo_item.id), method: :patch do %>
+    <i class="fa fa-circle-thin"></i>
+   <% end %>

+Circles are used now instead of the text link.

+Next is the "Delete" links...author to replace with trash icon: